claudiasanchezg/claudiasanchezg/README.md

 If you’re curious about behavior, public policy, or just love exchanging ideas, let’s connect and share knowledge! 🤝📚

 Fun facts:

+- 🤝 I spend part of my free time doing volunteer work
+- 📣 I work part‑time as a social media content creator, turning complex ideas into clear, visual stories.
+- 🎮 I love building small experimental projects and games to make learning and everyday decisions easier and more fun.
+- ☕ Most of my best ideas appear after a strong black coffee and a long walk.